peytontolbert/model-stack/examples/repo_grounded_adapters/README.md

 8) KBANN-inspired options (domain-theory → adapters)

-- Domain priors (rules → weights): enable `--kbann-priors` to derive per-target weights from CodeGraph structure (imports/calls/ownership).
+-- Domain priors (rules → weights): enable `--kbann-priors` to derive per-target weights from CodeGraph structure (imports/calls/ownership).
 Prior boosts emphasize `o_proj`/`up_proj`/`down_proj`, lightly damp `v_proj`.
-- Cone-like capacity (localized ranks): enable `--function-first` with `--cone-rank` and `--cone-weight` to add small, local adapters tied to top function windows and merge them with the subgraph adapter.
+-- Cone-like capacity (localized ranks): at run-time, enable `--function-first` (with window packing) to add small, local adapters tied to top function windows and blend them with the subgraph adapter.
-- Curriculum-first self-tune: start from module-scoped Q/A via `self_tune.py`, then expand to cross-module prompts; symbolic priors narrow the search while adapters learn the missing glue.
-- NOFM-style evidence: function-first packaging + citations surfaces the N-of-M evidence your answers relied on; export telemetry for downstream rule extraction.
+-- NOFM-style evidence: function-first packaging + citations surfaces the N-of-M evidence your answers relied on; export telemetry for downstream rule extraction.
-- Interpretability during tuning: add `--round-lora` (with `--round-threshold`) to round LoRA A/B to a tiny value set {−q, 0, +q}, improving later attribution of which files/features mattered.
+-- Interpretability: add `--round-lora` (with `--round-threshold`) to round LoRA A/B to a tiny value set {−q, 0, +q}, improving later attribution of which files/features mattered.

+9) Repository as Domain Theory (KBANN mapping)

+- Use CodeGraph as the rule base (domain theory): treat imports, calls, ownership, and API signatures as approximately-correct symbolic rules.
+- Initialize adapters from rules:
+  - Choose targets: emphasize attention/MLP submodules that best express code relationships (`q/k/v/o`, `up/gate/down`).
+  - Per-target priors: use `--kbann-priors` or `--target-weights` to bias layer deltas toward “defines/uses” edges; downweight mutually exclusive paths.
+  - Sparse, light init: the base build seeds LoRA with small, structured A/B; `--round-lora` preserves interpretability.
+- Local constructive induction (cones): during run, `--function-first` focuses small ranks on the exact function/file windows that matter for the question.
+- Curriculum without training: even without tuning, the combination of (a) graph-derived priors in build and (b) question-aware subgraph mixing in run provides rule-guided, grounded answers with citations.

+9) If you skip self‑tune (what you miss vs. tuned flow)

+- Verified modules list and distill buffer (JSONL) of successful Q/A is not produced.
+- No per‑module tuned adapter exports; you rely on base adapters + on‑the‑fly subgraph mixing.
+- No test‑gated pruning of weak modules; selection remains heuristic (question/zoom) rather than verification‑driven.

+What you still get without tune
+- Full CodeGraph indexing and a repo embedding that projects tokenized sources (when `--include-text` is enabled) into the adapter prior pre‑run.
+- A compact base adapter prior and the ability to mix on‑the‑fly subgraph adapters at run time for grounded, question‑specific answers.